teracow/googliser/README.md

 Number of seconds before the downloader stops trying to get each image.
 Default is 30.
 Maximum is 600 (10 minutes).

 `-T [STRING]` or `--title [STRING]`
 Specify a custom title for the gallery.
 Default is to use the search-phrase.
-To create a gallery with no title, specify `--title false`.
+To create a gallery with no title, specify `--title none`.
 Enclose whitespace in single or double-quotes according to taste. e.g. `--title 'This is what cows look like!'`

 `--type [PRESET]`
 Image type to download.
 Preset values are: